Cray-HPE/docs-csm/operations/network/management_network/aruba/reboot_pxe_fail.md

 1. Verify the IP `helper-address` on VLAN 1 on the switches.

-    This is the same configuration as above "Aruba Configuration".

-    Verify DHCP packets can be forwarded from the workers to the MTL network (VLAN1).
+1. Verify that DHCP packets can be forwarded from the workers to the MTL network (`VLAN1`).

-    * If the worker nodes cannot reach the Metal (MTL) network DHCP will fail
+    * If the worker nodes cannot reach the Metal (MTL) network, then DHCP will fail.
-    * ALL **WORKERS** need to be able to reach the MTL network
+    * **ALL WORKERS** must be able to reach the MTL network.
-    * This can normally be achieved by having a default route
+    * This can normally be achieved by having a default route.

 1. Run connectivity tests.